awsdocs/amazon-efs-user-guide/doc_source/access-control-overview.md

 To express conditions, you use predefined condition keys\.
 There are no condition keys specific to Amazon Elastic File System\.
 However, there are AWS\-wide condition keys that you can use as appropriate\.
 For a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.

 **Note**
-Do not use the `aws:SourceIp` AWS\-wide condition for the `CreateMountTarget`, `DeleteMountTarget`, or `ModifyMountTargetSecurityGroup` actions\.
+Do not use the `aws:SourceIp` AWS\-wide condition for the `CreateMountTarget`, `DeleteMountTarget`, `DescribeMountTargetSecurityGroups`, or `ModifyMountTargetSecurityGroup` actions\.
 Amazon EFS provisions mount targets by using its own IP address, not the IP address of the originating request\.